Former Navy diver Mark Frerichs is still missing since he was captured in January, after the Taliban claimed it did not have him in its custody.

 Although the Pentagon is no longer releasing the number of attacks publicly, spokesman Army Lt.
 Col. Thomas Campbell said the data will be released when the information is “no longer integral” to the discussions regarding the Taliban’s adherence to the peace agreement.

-Frerichs’ father, Art, has faith in President Donald Trump and Pompeo.
+Frerichs’ father, Art, expressed faith in President Donald Trump and Secretary of State Mike Pompeo.

 “I just need them to tell their people negotiating with the Taliban that America won’t lift a finger until my son comes home.
 He’s a veteran.
 This is America.
 We don’t leave people behind,” he said in a statement.